ISUgenomics/bioinformatics-workbook/Appendix/github/introgithub.md

 # How to Add SSH key to GitHub Repo

 Add your new ssh key to your GitHub account by going to [_SSH and GPG keys_](https://github.com/settings/profile/keys) in your profile Settings.
+You will need to be logged into GitHub for the above link to work.

 ![](https://codenvy.com/docs-version/5.0.1/docs/assets/imgs/Clipboard6.jpg)